gregdasney/docker_helm_k8s_example/ReadMe.md

 ---

-# TODO How would you manage your terraform State File for multiple environments? e.g stage, prod
+## How would you manage your terraform State File for multiple environments?

+### General State File Management thoughts and considerations
+Great care must be taken when handling terraform state files.
+They can and usually do contain sensitive information such as passwords, private keys, certificates etc.

+They should be stored in a secure, access contolled manner.
+Remote and cloud backends provide one of the easiest and most secure methods of accomplishing this.

+Terraform has many available options for storing and managing state, selection depends on many implementation details that are out of scope for this document.
+However two good options are Terraform Cloud, and Amazon S3.

+#### Terraform Cloud
+# todo
+#### Amazon S3
+Using an S3 bucket for managing terraform state files would be a good choice if AWS is already integrated with existing infrastructre.
+It supports locking and encryption.
+It can also support versioning of the state file making it easier to recover from unforseen problems.
+It can also flexibly support access control to restrict access to the individual files.

+### Managing State files for Different Environments.
+If using S3 as the backend two obvious solutions present themselves

- # TODO How would you approach managing terraform variables and secrets as well?
+## How would you approach managing terraform variables and secrets as well?
+teraform cloud
+hashicorp vault

 <!--